aashna306/ZindagiGo/README.md

 (Steps may vary by device.
 Check your phone’s settings for more details.)

-- Chat & User Info Configuration:
+- Chat, User Info and medical records Configuration:
   - Ensure that your IPv4 address is correctly set for backend communication when testing chat and user details.
   - If testing on an emulator, provide the emulator’s assigned **IPv4 address.
   - Recommended: Test on a real device connected to the same WiFi network as the backend server for full feature access.